-Among the many other crags at Tyresö Dödskalleberget is the most magnificent, eye-catching and tempting crag with its big flat face and warm yellow color.
-The wonderfull and cam location next to the sea makes this crag a perfect destination for weekends.
+Among the many other crags at Tyresö Dödskalleberget is the most magnificent, eye-catching and tempting crag with its big flat face and warm yellow colour.
+This crag offers technical face climbing on solid, beautiful and compact granite walls, among many considered as the best in its style in Stockholm.
+The wonderful cam location next to the sea makes this crag a perfect destination for weekends.
 The evening sun is glorious.

-From the top you have an amazing view over the arcipelago and at the far left base of the crag it is wonderful to hang out with a cup of coffee and let yourself be warmed up by the sun in springtime.
+From the top you have an amazing view over the archipelago and at the far left base of the crag it is wonderful to hang out with a cup of coffee and let yourself be warmed up by the sun in springtime.

-There are a few bolted routes in the lower grades (5a-6b) on the main wall as well but these are slaby, very compact and with many negative holds which makes a good foot technic even more important.
+There are a few bolted routes in the lower grades (5a-6b) on the main wall as well but these are slabby, very compact and with many negative holds which makes a good foot technic even more important.
 The bolts can be a bit spread as well and if you are climbing near your limit it could make you nervous when climbing on these slabs.